Samuel-BlankAmber/linkedin-games-ai/README.md

 ## Overview

 This project uses Playwright to automate the solving of LinkedIn games.
-I do not encourage tarnishing the sanctity of LinkedIn games, so I highly recommend against running this on your main account.
+I do not advise tarnishing the sanctity of LinkedIn games, so I strongly recommend against running this on your main account.

 ## Usage